COREA icon COREA: Coupled Relightable 3D Gaussians

 Qualitative results (NVS)

-We compare COREA with recent Gaussian-based methods on three tasks: NVS, PBR, and Mesh Reconstruction.
+We compare COREA with recent Gaussian-based methods on three tasks: SH-based NVS, Surface Reconstruction, and Inverse PBR.
 All results are rendered on a white background for consistent visual comparison.
 Artifacts such as black background patches or dark speckles observed in some baselines stem from excessive Gaussian opacity; by contrast, COREA produces clean, artifact-free renderings on white backgrounds.
 Our method also provides results for all three tasks, whereas others show N/S (Not Supported) or OOM (Out of Memory) in several cases.
-Overall, COREA yields sharper novel views, more faithful BRDF and lighting decomposition, and finer geometric details through coarse-to-fine bidirectional 3D-to-3D supervision.
+Overall, COREA yields sharper novel views, finer geometric details through coarse-to-fine bidirectional 3D-to-3D supervision, and more faithful Inverse PBR.

 Qualitative results (PBR)